mendel5/funds/README.md

 # funds

-Overview and links about investments.
+Overview and links for exchange-traded funds (ETFs) and other investments (e.g., deposits).

+Note: Some content is focused on Germany.

 ---